ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 As registration policy, the registry uses either "Standards Action with Expert Review", or "Specification Required" per {{Section 4.6 of RFC8126}}, or "Expert Review" per {{Section 4.5 of RFC8126}}.
 Expert Review guidelines are provided in {{review}}.

 All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per {{Section 4.9 of RFC8126}}, with Expert Review additionally required per {{Section 4.5 of RFC8126}}.
 The procedure for early IANA allocation of Standards Track code points defined in {{RFC7120}} also applies.
-When such a procedure is used, review and approval by the designated expert are also required, in order for the WG chairs to determine that the conditions for early allocation are met (see step 2 in {{Section 3.1 of RFC7120}}).
+When such a procedure is used, IANA will ask the designated expert(s) to approve the early allocation before registration.
+In addition, WG chairs are encouraged to consult the expert(s) early during the process outlined in {{Section 3.1 of RFC7120}}.

 The columns of this registry are: